saviochan/Deeplabcut-OpenFieldArena/README.md

 </p>

 ### Network configuration
 The network was initialized using the pretrained network mobilenet_v2_1.0.
 Training dataset was augmented with the imgaug method.
 The network was continously trained with manually annotated videos until satisfactory results were obtained.
-In total, around 4k frames were labelled and ~3000000 iterations were performed.
+In total, ~ 4k frames were labelled and ~3000000 iterations were performed.

 ### Network performance
 The network was evaluated to have a 1.13 train error and 4.82 test error, using a scale factor(train-test ratio) of 0.8.
 We have a short 2-min video demonstrating the accuracy of our tracking: [demo](videos/demo)